EGC & The Easton Pollinator Pathway

 The Pollinator Pathway initiative provides free open-source resources to help you better understand the role native pollinators play in our landscapes and help you with what steps to take to establish pollinator-friendly habitats and food sources for bees, butterflies, hummingbirds and other pollinating insects and wildlife free from pesticides, fungicides and herbicides.

 Getting started.
-Start this season with a planter or window box, create a meadow, incorporate native straight species plants into your existing gardens.
+Start with understanding the role native plants play in our landscape by watching the YouTube video “Why natives?” by film maker Catherine Zimmerman and then experiment.
+Consider starting this season with a planter or window box, create a meadow, incorporate native straight species plants into your existing gardens.
 Consider planting to provide a succession of blooms from March to October that sustain our pollinators.
 Everyone can join by adding native pollinator-friendly plants, subtract a little lawn (cut high or reduce the size), and avoid the use of pesticides and lawn chemicals.
 Easton residents can add anywhere from one pollinator-friendly tree or planter, to a small pollinator garden, to a full meadow.
 Visit the Easton Garden Club Resource library to learning about northeast native pollinator plants, gardening with Natives, and so much more.

 Learn about Native Ecotype plants (those plants which have co-evolved with the pollinators in our specific region here in Easton - ecoregion 59) and the role they play in your garden.
 What is remarkable about the native ecotype plants, aside from the important role they play in increasing biodiversity in support of a healthy food web, is their ability to thrive in our Easton ecoregion without much care, feeding or watering.
 Once established, they are not resource heavy.
-Click the button above to read more about eco type 59 plants.

-Click here read a recent article in Natural History Magazine to learn about the Ecotype Project, Pollinator Pathway, and Aspetuck Land Trust Green Corridor initiatives and the many people partnering and learning together to build the case for native plants in our landscapes to establish pollinator-friendly habitats, food sources, and increased biodiversity in support of our pollinators and wildlife.
+Click here read an article in Natural History Magazine to learn about the Ecotype Project, Pollinator Pathway, and Aspetuck Land Trust Green Corridor initiatives and the many people partnering and learning together to build the case for native plants in our landscapes to establish pollinator-friendly habitats, food sources, and increased biodiversity in support of our pollinators and wildlife.
 It is clear that this conservation initiative is a truly collaborative effort with science guiding the way.

 In addition to the many individuals, families, and local establishments taking the pledge, The Easton Pollinator Pathway is a community effort with many partnering organizations.
 These include but are not limited to the Easton Garden Club, Easton Energy & Environmental Task Force, Aspetuck Land Trust and the Green Corridor Initiative, H2H, The Easton Public Library, Easton Park & Recreation, NRWA, UCONN Master Gardeners, UCONN Master Composters, The Easton Agricultural Commission, CT NOFA, The Ecotype Project, Eco59 seed collective, and the global Pollinator Pathway Initiative.
 Again, everyone can join by adding native pollinator-friendly plants, subtract a little lawn (cut high or reduce the size), and avoid the use of pesticides and lawn chemicals.
 Easton residents can add anywhere from one pollinator-friendly tree or planter, to a small pollinator garden, to a full meadow.
 Join us as we learn and grow.